Integrating the Wigner Distribution on subsets of the phase space, a Survey: Foreword

 \section{Foreword}

 As indicated by the title of this article, this paper is a survey of properties of integrals of the Wigner distribution on subsets of the phase space.
 Since it is quite lengthy, we wish in this foreword to describe the content of this paper, browsing through the table of contents, expecting that the reader will find some organization with the way this article is written.
 In particular, we shall point here what is original in our survey (to the best of our knowledge) and what was well-known beforehand.
-There is no doubt that the forty-eight articles quoted in the references list are a small part of the literature on the topic and could be probably extended tenfold: we expect nevertheless that our choice of references will be enough to cover the most important contributions.
+There is no doubt that the fifty-five articles quoted in the references list are a small part of the literature on the topic and could be probably extended tenfold: we expect nevertheless that our choice of references will be enough to cover the most important contributions.

 Section 1 is {\bf{Preliminaries and Definitions}} and is very classical.
-We have used L.~H\"ormander's four-volume treatise, {\sl The Analysis of Linear Partial Differential operators} and in particular Volume III, as well as {K.~Gr\"{o}chenig's }\cite{MR1843717} {\sl Foundations of time-frequency analysis}, along with G.B.~Folland's \cite{MR983366}, A.~Unterberger's \cite{MR552965} and N.~Lerner's \cite{MR2599384}.
+We have used J.~Leray's book \cite{MR644633} and other Lecture Notes of this author at the {\sl Coll\`ege de France} such as \cite{MR0501198}, L.~H\"ormander's four-volume treatise, {\sl The Analysis of Linear Partial Differential operators} and in particular Volume III, as well as {K.~Gr\"{o}chenig's }\cite{MR1843717} {\sl Foundations of time-frequency analysis}, along with G.B.~Folland's \cite{MR983366}, A.~Unterberger's \cite{MR552965} and N.~Lerner's \cite{MR2599384}.
 Some details are given, in particular on positive quantizations, but that section is far from being self-contained, which is probably unavoidable: the link of properties of the Wigner distribution and of the Weyl quantization of classical Hamiltonians is easy to obtain but turns out to be an important piece of information for our purpose.

 Section 2 is stressing the link {\bf{Quantization of radial functions - Mehler's formula}} and is also very classical: here also the link aforementioned is easy to get but gives some simplifications in the formulas providing the quantization of radial Hamiltonians: in one dimension for the configuration space (phase space $\R^{2}$), we are reduced to check simple integrals related to the Laguerre polynomials, following P.~Flandrin's method in his 1988 article \cite{conjecture}.